goetting/ez-flux/README.md

 All actions are executed asyncronously, their triggers returning promises.
 As a result an action may be an async function, accepting a promise as a return value.
-An actions will always be be executed in the next tick.

 ```JS